 \subsection{MNIST}

+On MNIST dataset we design experiments to validate the adaptability of our approach in terms of how well we are able to select prototypes (and criticisms) from a source dataset ($X^{(2)}$) that best match the distribution of a different target dataset ($X^{(1)}$).
+This has potential applications in transfer learning, multitask learning and covariate shift correction.

 We employ the (global) one nearest neighbor (1-NN) prototype classifier as described in \cite{Kim16}.
-For our methods, since our learned weights and the distance metric in 1-NN classification are not the same scale, we used the weights to select the top $m$ prototypes and then based on these performed 1-NN classification.
-To obtain more robust generalization results especially as we skew the test distribution towards a single digit, we flip the MNIST training and test sets.
-In particular, we use the MNIST training set of 60000 images to form multiple test sets of size 5420, which is the cardinality of least frequent digit in this set.
-We then randomly select 1500 images from the original MNIST test set to form our training set.
-The first test set we form is representative of the population and contains an equal number (i.e. $\sim$ 10\%) of all the digits.
-We now create skewed test sets for percentages of $s=30, 50, 70, 90$ and $100$.
-For each value of $s$ we create 10 test sets where a particular digit is $s$ fraction of the test set and the remaining portion of test set contains representative population of the other digits.
+For our methods, since our learned weights and the distance metric in 1-NN classification are not on the same scale, we used the weights to select the top $m$ prototypes and then based on these performed 1-NN classification.
+To obtain more robust results especially as we skew the target distribution towards a single digit, we use the MNIST training set to form multiple target datasets, while the MNIST test set is used as the source dataset.
+In particular, we use the MNIST training set of 60000 images to form multiple target sets of size 5420, which is the cardinality of least frequent digit in this set.
+We then randomly select 1500 images from the original MNIST test set to form our source dataset.
+The first target set we form is representative of the population and contains an equal number (i.e. $\sim$ 10\%) of all the digits.
+We now create skewed target sets for percentages of $s=30, 50, 70, 90$ and $100$.
+For each value of $s$ we create 10 target sets where a particular digit is $s$ fraction of the target set and the remaining portion of target set contains representative population of the other digits.
 For example, when $s=70$ one of the test sets will have 70\% 0s and the remaining 30\% is shared equally by the other 9 digits.
 By averaging our results for each $s$ we can observe the performance of the different methods for varying levels of skew.
-The reported results are over 100 such resamplings.\\
+The reported results are over 100 such re-sampling trials.